 - Make sure that the things you need to use first are accessible.
 They can be various things, such as pillows, blankets, your laptop or personal computer, even your coffee and coffee machine, if you cannot go without caffeine.

-- You have to remember to use trash bags only for trash and sort place them separately.
-In this way you will avoid the chance to get rid of something that you really cherish.
-We all know unpleasant this experience can be!
+- You have to remember to use rubbish bags only for rubbish and sort place them separately.
+In this way, you will avoid the chance to get rid of something that you really cherish.
+We all know the unpleasant this experience can be!

-- Take breaks every now and then.
+- Take breaks now and then.
 The packing is a heavy labour!

 ASK YOUR FRIENDS AND RELATIVES FOR HELP IN ADVANCE